 - Gross Weight: 4894 lbs.

-  This is the first-ever electric camper van in the main production, making it perfect for those who are environment-conscious.
-Just be sure to spare about 8 hours to charge in before going on the road.
+Rated one of 2022’s Top 10 Electric Campervans, this fully electric camper van does not require fuel tanks of any kind, making it perfect for those who are environmentally-conscious.
+Just be sure to spare a few hours to charge in before going on the road.

 - Sleeps: 2-4 Guests

 This is a retro-style highly customizable camper with lego-like floors.
 It has a roof air-conditioner so be sure to keep an eye on its extra measurements.
 It also comes with a big hatch door at the back and an interior that’s easy to configure.